jobrouter/typo3-process/Documentation/module.rst

 Enabled
    You can enable or disable the step link.
 Disabled step links cannot be used.

+Notes
+'''''

+Description
+   This is a descriptive field.
+You can enter additional remarks for a process link.

 .. note::
    It can be useful to define the same step multiple times: Imagine, you want